viesure/ios-interview/README.md

 ## Acceptance criteria:
 * User must be able to see the latest available articles whenever he/she launches the app.
+* In case of data synchroniastion failure due to a **500 internal server error or network coverage issue** we need to retry **3 times with 2 seconds backoff delay** before showing an error message to user.
 * User must be able to see the latest -locally- stored articles (if any) in case of data synchroniastion failure.
 * The article list must be sorted by the given date.
 * All locally stored data should be **encrypted**.